Number fields with prescribed norms: Introduction

-Taking $\mathcal{A}=\{1\}$ in Theorem~\ref{thm:HNP_rare}, we obtain the following result: \begin{corollary} Let $k$ be a number field and $G$ a finite abelian group.
+Theorem \ref{thm:global} can thus be proved via an asymptotic formula for $N_{\mathrm{loc}}(k,G,\mathcal{A},B)$, which we obtain in Theorem \ref{thm:loc}.
+We prove Theorem \ref{thm:HNP_rare} using a purely local criterion for failure of the Hasse norm principle (Proposition \ref{prop:HNP}).
+Taking $\mathcal{A}=\{1\}$ in Theorem~\ref{thm:HNP_rare}, we obtain the following result. \begin{corollary} Let $k$ be a number field and $G$ a finite abelian group.
 Then $100\%$ of $G$-extensions of $k$, ordered by conductor, satisfy the Hasse norm principle. \end{corollary}

 Corollary~\ref{cor:100HNP} stands in stark contrast to the results of \cite{HNP}, where a dichotomy occurs when counting by discriminant: in \emph{op.~cit.}~we showed that for certain finite abelian groups $G$ a positive proportion of $G$-extensions can fail the Hasse norm principle, when ordered by discriminant.
 This contrasting behaviour illustrates the fact, already observed by Wood in \cite{Woo10}, that counting by conductor often leads to more natural statements than counting by discriminant.
-In fact, after seeing the results we obtained in \cite{HNP} when counting extensions ordered by discriminant, Wood remarked that the dichotomy we had observed should disappear when ordering by conductor, and asserted the statement of Corollary~\ref{cor:100HNP}.
+In fact, after seeing the results we obtained in \cite{HNP} when counting extensions ordered by discriminant, Wood remarked that the dichotomy we had observed should disappear when ordering by conductor, and conjectured the statement of Corollary~\ref{cor:100HNP}.

+There are two reasons why it seems quite difficult to prove Theorem \ref{thm:existence} when counting by discriminant, rather than conductor.
+Firstly, the condition that every element of $\mathcal{A}$ is a norm everywhere locally may be only rarely satisfied and, in the setting of \cite[Thm.~1.4]{HNP} where a positive proportion of $G$-extensions fail the Hasse norm principle, it becomes challenging to show the existence of a $G$-extension for which every element of $\mathcal{A}$ is a norm everywhere locally and the Hasse norm principle holds.
+Secondly, the leading constant obtained when counting by discriminant is very complicated, with potential for further cancellation, so it is difficult to prove its positivity, whereas when counting by conductor we have a simple criterion for positivity of the leading constant (see Theorem~\ref{thm:main}).

 The counting techniques employed in this paper are fairly robust and enable us to prove a strengthening of Theorem \ref{thm:existence} in which we impose local conditions at finitely many places.
 See Theorem \ref{thm:main} and Corollary \ref{cor:existence_S} for precise statements.